 As a professional home stager, look at this as excellent experience to have under your belt.
 Be confident in the fact that you’ll overcome these challenges and be a much better home decorator in the end!

-Getting your staging certification is only the first step in launching your career!
-Here’s what you can expect in your first year as a home stager!
+Getting your staging certification is only the first step in your career!
+Here’s what to expect in your first year as a home stager!